-Health systems.
-We have partnered with over 40 health systems as of March 31, 2024 that offer Galleri, typically as part of a comprehensive screening program with patient and physician support

-- Employers.
-As of March 31, 2024, we have engaged over 80 employers who offer Galleri as a benefit to eligible employees.
+- Health systems.
+We have partnered with over 40 health systems as of December 31, 2023 that offer Galleri, typically as part of a comprehensive screening program with patient and physician support services.
+We believe many of these health systems view Galleri as a key differentiating offering to patients.
+We have streamlined the implementation of Galleri for these partners, often connecting the health system's electronic medical record system with our software systems.
+This bolsters our position as the partner of choice for establishing early cancer detection programs.
+Many health systems are investing in robust programs in population health management and precision medicine, of which Galleri is a key feature, and have developed novel care navigation pathways.
+With these novel pathways, a positive test result can result in patients being referred within the health system.
+We believe our experience with these partners will allow us to rapidly scale upon broad reimbursement for Galleri. - Employers.
+As of December 31, 2023, we have engaged over 80 employers who offer Galleri as a benefit to eligible employees.
 We target medium and large self-insured employers with compelling and innovative healthcare offerings that are designed to attract and retain employees and to deepen health equity among employees.
 Cancer treatment costs now represent the highest spend category for self-insured employers according to the most recent Business Group on Health's 2023 Large Employers' Health Care Strategy and Plan Design Survey.
 Galleri offers earlier cancer detection to help reduce these costs.
 Our employer customer base includes large tech companies, large life insurance companies, professional services companies, major health systems, and educational institutions, among others. - Life insurance providers.
 We have partnered with several leading life insurance providers to provide Galleri to their policyholders.
 Life insurers are committed to helping customers live longer, healthier, better lives and understand that preventative care and early detection are key to that mission.
 Galleri is offered by these providers as a preventative health benefit and is not used for underwriting, risk assessment or risk pooling. - Physician-directed channels.
 We believe Galleri is compelling to physicians whose patients are focused on preventive health and wellness as well as to concierge and executive health practices.
 The physician practices we are targeting are known to offer innovative, cutting-edge health offerings, and market research suggests the members are willing to invest in differentiated healthcare services.
 We are targeting physicians serving this market segment in all major metropolitan population centers in the United States with our field-based sales team.
 Concierge medicine has been a key early adopter of Galleri.
 As our strategy evolves in the physician-directed channel, we are working to educate physicians and patients on the benefits of annual screening. - Payors.
 We have announced pilot or benefit programs with leading payors and continue to engage with other progressive payors.
 These programs allow for measurement of the clinical utility and economic value of Galleri.
 These payors include Medicare Advantage plans, which generally must cover all of the services that traditional Medicare covers, but they have the discretion to offer their enrollees additional or supplemental benefits.
-This also includes early-adopting commercial payors. - First Responders.
+This also includes early-adopting commercial payors. - Firefighters.
 We have worked with clinics, fire departments, municipalities, and unions to make Galleri available to firefighters who generally have exposure-related increased risk of cancer and are actively screening their populations and seeking new approaches.
 To date, thousands of firefighters have been tested with Galleri across more than 40 fire departments nationally.